Orderbook Feature Learning and Asymmetric Generalization in Intraday Electricity Markets: Introduction

 As most prior studies focus on a single country and product type, it remains unclear whether the selected features and trained models generalize well across different settings.
 For example, a feature set optimized for the Austrian market may not perform equally well in Germany, and a model trained on 15-min products may fail to capture the dynamics of 60-min prices.
 This raises important questions about cross-country and cross-product-type generalization.
 Thus, a systematic investigation into such generalizability is necessary to understand the robustness of derived features, support the transferable development of trained models, and offer actionable insights to stakeholders operating across multiple European markets.

 In this paper, we extract 384 features from the orderbook and select the optimal features (Section \ref{Feature_Extraction_Selection}).
 Then, we provide a comprehensive benchmarking study using classical statistical models, tree-based ensembles, and deep learning models (Section \ref{model_comparison}).
 Lastly, we assess the cross-country and cross-product-type generalization of the derived optimal features and trained models (Section \ref{Generalization}).
 We reveal an asymmetric phenomenon: while the optimal feature set and trained model derived from a more liquid market transfer well to a less liquid one, the reverse does not hold.
+An overview of the workflow is illustrated in Fig.~\ref{overview*} \textbf{(a)}.
 Our main contributions are summarized as follows:

 \begin{itemize} \item We extract an exhaustive set of 384 statistical features from the orderbook, including price percentiles, extreme prices, and VWAPs, and reveal a set of powerful features.

 \item We present a comprehensive benchmark of probabilistic forecasting performance using multiple machine learning models across two countries (Germany and Austria) and two product types (60-min and 15-min).